 There are two different application types for short-term rental permits:

-- Type A accessory short-term rental permit: The resident rents no more than 2 bedrooms to 5 overnight guests..
+- Type A accessory short-term rental permit: The resident rents no more than two bedrooms to five overnight guests.

-- Type B accessory short-term rental permit: The resident rents between 3 and 5 bedrooms to overnight guests.
+- Type B accessory short-term rental permit: The resident rents between three and five bedrooms to overnight guests.
 The maximum number of guests are determined as part of the required Conditional Use Review.